natocool2/Easynet-Pro-KB/project-plan.md

 ## Next Steps

-1. Begin development of the Legal Support section
+1. Begin development of the Marketing and Communication section
-2. Prepare research for Marketing and Communication section
+2. Prepare research for Technological Development section
 3. Continue enhancing cross-references between completed sections
 4. Update main README and index documents to reflect progress
 5. Plan for the subsequent Operational Components phase

 ## Progress Assessment

-The knowledge base development is proceeding ahead of schedule, with excellent progress in both the Business Intelligence and Projects and Investment sections.
+The knowledge base development is proceeding on schedule, with excellent progress in the Business Intelligence, Projects and Investment, and Legal Support sections.
 Key achievements to date include:

 1. Successful establishment of a consistent, well-structured document format
 2. Development of comprehensive content with evidence-based best practices